-We currently have a limited number of employees and resources available to perform the research and development necessary to commercialize our PoNSTM device and potential future product candidates.
+We currently have a limited number of employees and resources available to perform the research and development necessary to commercialize our PoNS[TM] device and potential future product candidates.
 We therefore rely at present, and will continue to rely on third-party research institution collaborators for this capability.

 Our subsidiary, NHC, is currently party to the CRADA (as defined below) with the inventors, background patent owners and the Army Laboratories.
 Pursuant to the CRADA, the Army Laboratories agree to cooperate with NHC on research for the ongoing design and development to determine if the PoNSTM device can be developed for commercial use in assisting physical therapy in the treatment of soldiers and others with military relevant neurological disorders, including but not limited to Tinnitus, posttraumatic stress disorder, or PTSD, pain and any subsequent indications identified by the parties.
-Under the terms of the CRADA, we are solely responsible to fund and oversee clinical studies for the PoNSTM device and seek FDA clearance and approval of the PoNSTM device.
+Under the terms of the initial CRADA, we are solely responsible to fund and oversee clinical studies for the PoNSTM device and seek FDA clearance and approval of the PoNSTM device.
 We are also solely responsible to complete the research and development efforts necessary to commercialize our PoNSTM device.
-However, the Army Laboratories has published a Notice of Intent to enter into a sole-source contractual agreement to support the execution of the registration trial for treatment of balance disorder associated with mild to moderate TBI.
+However, on July 7, 2015, we announced that NHC entered into a sole-source contractual agreement with USAMRMC to support the execution of the registration trial for treatment of balance disorder associated with mild to moderate TBI.
 The objective of this contract is to defray the costs of the registration trial.
-The terms of the contract and the actual amount of the award are uncertain because we have not yet completed the negotiation for this contract, nor can we be assured that the Army will ever ultimately negotiate and enter into such a contract with us.
 The Army Laboratories also agreed in the January 12, 2015 amendment to our CRADA to be responsible to support the execution of clinical studies for the PoNSTM device as a treatment for mutually agreed upon military relevant neurological disorders, which could include but not be limited to Tinnitus, PTSD, and pain and any subsequent indications identified by the parties.
 The amount of such support, if any, and the terms of such responsibility to support such clinical studies are not yet negotiated and we have no assurance that we can ultimately reach agreement with the Army Laboratories on such amount or terms of support, and there can be no assurance that the Army Laboratories will not otherwise attempt to renegotiate its responsibilities under the CRADA.
 The Army Laboratories may terminate their obligations under the CRADA at any time upon 30 days prior written notice to us.
 If there are insufficient funds available to cover the necessary research and development costs for our product, the Army Laboratories could terminate the CRADA and cease research and development efforts which could jeopardize our ability to commercialize our PoNSTM device.

-If we fail to obtain FDA clearance for commercialization of or otherwise fail to ensure that the PoNSTM device is available for purchase by the U.S. Government by December 31, 2017, we are subject to significant risk of loss of data and proprietary rights.
+If we fail to obtain FDA clearance for commercialization of or otherwise fail to ensure that the $PoNS^{TM}$ device is available for purchase by the U.S. Government by December 31, 2017, we are subject to significant risk of loss of data, proprietary rights and to certain contractual penalties.